Minimizing Security Risks

 TerraPower chose to develop the traveling wave reactor (TWR) because it presents an alternative fuel cycle that offers the most proliferation-resistant technology in the world with a reduced need for enrichment and no reprocessing.
 The TWR simplifies the nuclear fuel cycle, containing it within the core of the reactor.
 It requires no chemical reprocessing capabilities and eventually no enrichment capabilities.
 This eliminates key points that traditionally provide opportunity for proliferation.

 - Forgoing enrichment and chemical separation eliminates the main diversion point of weapons-usable material from the fuel cycle.
-The TWR’s starter fuel is low enriched (<20%) and is consumed in place as the reactor operates.
+The TWR’s starter fuel is low enriched (less than 20 percent) and is consumed in place as the reactor operates.
 All fast reactors being developed today, except the TWR, require reprocessing.

 - Eventually, the TWR eliminates the need for enrichment.
 This replaces the initial need for U-235 and even further reduces the waste produced by a TWR.